 The Global Fund allocates funding to countries to support HIV, TB and malaria programs and to build resilient and sustainable systems for health.
-These allocations are made every three years at the beginning of a new funding period.
+These allocations are made every three years at the beginning of a new allocation period.

 The total amount available for allocations to countries depends on the funding raised during the corresponding three-year Replenishment cycle.

 Allocations to individual countries are calculated using a formula that is predominantly based on each country’s disease burden and economic capacity.
 They are refined to account for important contextual factors through a transparent and accountable qualitative adjustment process.

 The 2023-2025 methodology drives funding to higher burden, lower income countries, specifically accounting for HIV epidemics among key and vulnerable populations, the threat of multidrug-resistant TB and the risk of malaria resurgence.
 Where a decrease in funding is planned, the methodology provides sustainable and paced reductions.
 In the case of a successful Replenishment, a greater percentage of funds will be allocated to TB programs, in line with the severe impact that COVID-19 has had on the fight against TB.